 Develop the highest standards of musicianship and pianism through the study of ensemble repertoire

-The Ensemble Piano Department is led by experienced performer and teacher Professor James Baillieu.
+The Academy’s Ensemble Piano Department is led by the world-leading song and chamber pianist, Senior Professor James Baillieu.

 The Academy's flag on the front of the building